Comprehensive Eye Exams

 WHAT TO EXPECT DURING YOUR EYE EXAM

 To obtain a better view of your eye’s internal structures, Dr. Johnson may need to enlarge your pupils with the use of dilating drops during the eye exam.
 The drops usually take about 20 to 30 minutes to start working.
-Once they do, she’ll be able to use a variety of instruments to look through your enlarged pupil.
-As a result of pupil dilation, which usually lasts for 4-6 hours afterward, you may experience sensitivity to light and reduced visual clarity at near.
+Once the eyes dilate, the doctor will be able to use a variety of instruments to look through your enlarged pupil.
+As a result of pupil dilation during the eye exam, which usually lasts for 4-6 hours afterward, you may experience sensitivity to light and reduced visual clarity at near.
 It is recommended that you bring sunglasses to wear after the eye exam and don’t plan on doing any up-close work immediately after your dilation.

 OTHER EYE TESTS